mangofunky/aws-bootcamp-cruddur-2023/journal/week10.md

 ## DISCLAIMER

 I've been trying to work with Gitpod but for the last few weeks and for some unknown reasons I'm not able to connect to AWS despite hundreds of attempts also issuing new keys and with several tickets to the support team and discord channel chats without any luck so everything here is based on memory, going through the videos again and looking at other peoples journals (not copying - everything here is my own words and work).
+In particular I consulted https://github.com/beiciliang/aws-bootcamp-cruddur-2023/blob/main/journal/week10.md, https://github.com/Rietta1/aws-bootcamp-cruddur-2023/blob/main/journal/week10.md
 So I wasn't able to carry out some further of the functionality implementation or debugging of the frontend.
 Please take this into account.
+I realised though in the last few days that the work around would have been to manually download the images from AWS and upload them Gitpod but this come to my mind too late to get on with it which is a shame!
+By this time I wasted so much time with trying to figure out the problem stopping me with everything else

 When I try to login to ECR I always get: